Apesosmarc/Updatedblackjackgame/README.md

 ## Notable Features:
 * Clean, structured DOM selectors and functions accurately named based on what they do.
 * Inspired by OOP Single Responsibility Principle. ie; DOM functions seperate from game loop functions.
-* Async JS used to create animation delays, and "wait" for CSS styles to be applied.
+* Async JS used to create animation delays, and "wait" for CSS styles to be played.
 * Visual card flips using exciting 3D CSS animations.
 * Responsive across all view widths and modern mobile devices.